babybirdprd/Clineclone-standalone/README.md

 ## Next Steps

-- Investigate responsive UI libraries and frameworks (e.g., Bootstrap, Tailwind CSS).
+- Investigate responsive UI libraries and frameworks (Tailwind CSS).
 - Experiment with different editor and terminal components for mobile compatibility.
 - Explore alternative workflows for mobile users that prioritize code review and feedback over direct editing and terminal access.
 - Conduct user testing on different mobile devices and screen sizes.